TimothyHelton/k2datascience/mentor/10_agenda.md

 ### <a name="status_update"></a> Status Update
 - Unit 9 Project #1 EDA
     - Submitted for review
-    - After I hear your comments I'll post this on the slack channel and twitter.
+        - Altered the daily times section after feedback from Ty

+- Unit 10 Introduction to Machine Learning
+    - Complete

 [Table of Contents](#toc)

 ---
 ### <a name="technical_questions"></a> Technical Questions
+- I would like to hear your feedback on the EDA project.
+    - In the future would a different techniques be more useful?
+    - Do you see practicing data scientists writing unit tests for their code?

 [Table of Contents](#toc)